Helpful HIV terms

 Protease Inhibitors (PIs)

-PIs belong to a class of HIV medications that prevents new copies of HIV from being produced.
+PIs belong to a drug class of HIV medications that prevents new copies of HIV from being produced.
 PIs block a protein called protease.
 Without protease, HIV can’t make copies of itself and infect more cells in the body.

 When a medication causes a reaction in the body that it is not meant to cause.
 It’s usually a feeling or condition that you don’t want, such as headache, skin irritation, or liver damage.